How to Become an Appraiser in Oklahoma

 Governing Agency

-Good To Know- Frequently asked questions to become a Certified General Appraiser in Oklahoma
+FAQs about becoming a Certified General Appraiser in Oklahoma

 Do I need a college degree to be a Certified General Appraiser?

-Yes, a bachelor’s degree from an accredited college or university is necessary to become a Certified General Appraiser in Oklahoma.
+Yes, a Bachelor’s degree from an accredited college or university is necessary to become a Certified General Appraiser in Oklahoma.

 How much do Certified General Appraisers earn in Oklahoma?